saoto28/pineapple60/how_to_make_ergonomic_trackpoint_keyboard.md

 ver. p60-03b has a footprint for the center key switch.
 When putting the key switch, it is necessary to modify the keycap to avoid interference with the Trackpoint.

+<a id="sec4"></a>

-## disassemble the Thinkpad Compact keyboard
+## 4. disassemble the Thinkpad Compact keyboard

 Open the Trackpoint keyboard.
 Just pull up the frame.
 I feel The front center part is easy to come off.
 ![1](pics/disassemble_keyboard1.jpg)
 ![2](pics/disassemble_keyboard2.jpg)
 ![3](pics/disassemble_keyboard3.jpg)

 Remove the keyboard plate.
-It's just glued.
+It's just glued, but strongly.
 The plate can be peeled off, though it is very hard.
 Don't forget to disconnect the FFC cable early on.
 ![4](pics/disassemble_keyboard4.jpg)

 Remove the Trackpoint module from the keyboard plate.

+If you like, attach the steel plate weight on the back of the keyboard to the case.

+<a id="sec5"></a>

-## Remove the mouse button part
+## 5. Use the original mouse button switches of the Thinkpad keyboard
 If you want to use the original mouse button switches, you have to break the keyboard here, and it is quite troublesome.
-(If you don't want to do, go to "When you don't use the original mouse button switches".)
+(If you don't want to do, go to "[When you don't use the original mouse button switches](#sec6)".)

 (1)At first, pull off the separator plate(?) excluding the mouse button part.
 It is just pulled off.
 ![5](pics/disassemble_keyboard5.jpg)